-OASAS: New York State Office of Alcoholism and Substance Abuse Services- To improve the lives of all New Yorkers by leading a comprehensive premier system of addiction services for prevention, treatment, and recovery
+New York State Office of Addiction Services and Supports: To improve the lives of all New Yorkers by leading a comprehensive premier system of addiction services for prevention, treatment, and recovery.

 Crisis Text Line: Text 741741 from anywhere in the USA to text with a trained Crisis Counselor.
 Every texter is connected with a Crisis Counselor, a real-life human being trained to bring texters from a hot moment to a cool calm through active listening and collaborative problem solving.
 All of our Crisis Counselors are volunteers, donating their time to helping people in crisis.

 Dignity for All Students Act (DASA): In September 2010, New York State leaders approved DASA to help ensure that schools have the tools and resources to afford all students an educational environment in which they can thrive.
 The statewide task force developed guidelines, with each school district developing its program for implementation on July 1, 2012.